 How to Duplicate Photos & Copy Photos on iPhone

-How to duplicate or copy a photo in the “Photos” app on iPhone
+How to duplicate a photo on iPhone

-Open up the Photos app on your iPhone and tap the image in question.
+Open up the “Photos” app on your iPhone and tap the image in question.
 Then tap the Share button at the bottom left to bring up the sharing sheet.

-Duplicating a photo
+Copy a photo on iPhone

-To copy a photo for insertion in another app, such as Pages or Notes or even a third-party email or chat client, we will also go to the respective image in your Photos app and select the Share button.
-Then tap Copy to place a full copy of the image in your clipboard.
+To copy a photo for insertion in another app, such as “Pages” or “Notes” or even a third-party email or chat client, we will also go to the respective image in your Photos app and select the Share button.
+Then tap “Copy” to place a full copy of the image in your clipboard.

 Navigate to the destination app, the one where you’d like to paste the contents of this photo, then tap and hold the screen and select Paste from the context menu.
 The photo is then placed at the cursor position in your currently opened file.
 The image will stay in your clipboard until you decide to cut or copy some other content, such as text or another image.